-To tackle these underlying threats, EnterpriseWorks/VITA, a division of Relief International, has been working in the Philippines for 20 years, with an emphasis on balancing biodiversity conservation and economic development with improved natural resource governance.
-Since 1999, as part of USAID's Global Conservation Program, EWV has worked to advance biodiversity conservation approaches that contribute to poverty alleviation and advance the specific needs of women, indigenous people and other marginalized groups.
+To tackle these underlying threats, EnterpriseWorks/VITA, a division of Relief International (EW/RI), has been working in the Philippines for 20 years, with an emphasis on balancing biodiversity conservation and economic development with improved natural resource governance.
+Since 1999, as part of USAID's Global Conservation Program, EW/RI has worked to advance biodiversity conservation approaches that contribute to poverty alleviation and advance the specific needs of women, indigenous people and other marginalized groups.

-Building upon these successes, EWV has recently implemented the Biodiversity Conservation through Management of Natural Resources (BCMNR) project.
+Building upon these successes, EW/RI is implementing the Emerging Champions for Biodiversity Conservation and Improved Ecosytem Services (ECBCIES) project with funding from the European Union.
 This initiative works to conserve three key biodiversity areas in the Philippines through the provision of support for "emerging champions," or prominent municipal and provincial multi-stakeholder groups that have a shared mission to conserve biodiversity, promote economic development and protect ecosystem services.

 Philippines - Current Programs

 Typhoon Hagupit: Emergency Relief for the Eastern Philippines